AitorSantaeugenia/AnotherNetflix/README.md

 - **Responsive Design**: Fully responsive layout for all devices
 - **Modern UI**: Netflix-like interface with hover effects and smooth animations
 - **Movie Trailers**: Watch official trailers when available through the TMDB API
-- **Video Player** {#video-player}: Netflix-style intro animation with automatic redirection <br>(<i>Note: Due to licensing restrictions, clicking play on any movie initiates a 4-second Netflix-style intro animation before redirecting to the browse page, as we cannot stream actual movie content<i>)
+- **Video Player**: Netflix-style intro animation with automatic redirection <br>(<i>Note: Due to licensing restrictions, clicking play on any movie initiates a 4-second Netflix-style intro animation before redirecting to the browse page, as we cannot stream actual movie content<i>)

 ## 🔄 Recent Updates